OffByOneStudios/craft-lisp/docs/semantics.md

 `(coerce value type)`

-System method performs coercian of a value to a specific type, will automatically perform casting if neccessary).
+System method performs coercion of a value to a specific type, will automatically perform casting if necessary).

 ## Implementation